Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields

 \subsection{Past work}

 As mentioned above, two guiding sets of conjectures in number theory are the Cohen-Lenstra heuristics and the BKLPR heuristics.
 Focusing on the latter over number fields, very little is known.
-Over $\mathbb Q$, work by \cite{Heath:theSizeOf-i,Heath:theSizeOf-ii,swinnerton-dyer:the-effect-of-twisting,kane:on-the-ranks-of-the-2-selmer-groups-of-twists} led to a determination of the distribution of $2$ Selmer groups in quadratic twist families of elliptic curves.
-Building on this, Smith has proved \cite[Theorem 1.5]{smith:the-distribution-of-selmer-groups-1}, describing the $2^\infty$ Selmer groups of elliptic curves over $\mathbb Q$.
+Over $\mathbb Q$, work by \cite{Heath:theSizeOf-i,Heath:theSizeOf-ii,swinnerton-dyer:the-effect-of-twisting,kane:on-the-ranks-of-the-2-selmer-groups-of-twists} led to a determination of the distribution of $2$-Selmer groups in quadratic twist families of elliptic curves.
+Building on this, Smith described the distribution of $2^\infty$-Selmer groups of elliptic curves over $\mathbb Q$ in \cite[Theorem 1.5]{smith:the-distribution-of-selmer-groups-1}.
 Smith is able to use this to deduce the minimalist conjecture in many quadratic twist families over $\mathbb Q$ \cite[Theorem 1.2]{smith:the-distribution-of-selmer-groups-1}.
-The reason for this deduction is that Smith's work, like ours, but unlike the previous papers cited in this paragraph, provides distributional information about $\nu$ Selmer groups with $\nu$ arbitrarily large.
+The reason for this deduction is that Smith's work, like ours, but unlike the previous papers cited in this paragraph, provides distributional information about $\nu$-Selmer groups with $\nu$ arbitrarily large.
 These results for quadratic twist families over number fields nearly exclusively deal with $2$-power Selmer groups.
-Our results are in some sense disjoint, applying only to $\nu$ Selmer groups for $\nu$ odd.
-Moreover, even if it were possible to generalize Smith's result to the function field setting, our results toward the minimalist conjecture still apply to quadratic twist families which a suitable generalization of Smith's results would not apply to, due to the technical assumptions Smith must impose on the family.
+Our results are in some sense disjoint, applying only to $\nu$-Selmer groups for $\nu$ odd.

-There is also some work toward understanding $3$-isogeny Selmer groups in quadratic twist families.
-Notably, see \cite{bhargavaES:the-average-size-of-the-3-isogeny,bhargavaKLS:3-isogeny}.
-However, the above results are only for $3$ Selmer groups, and only when the pertinent curves possess unexpected isogenies.
+There is also some work toward understanding $3$-isogeny Selmer groups in quadratic twist families (\cite{bhargavaKLS:3-isogeny}.)
+However, the above results are only for $3$-Selmer groups, and only when the pertinent curves possess unexpected isogenies.
 As far as we are aware, our work provides the first results toward describing the distribution of odd order Selmer groups in quadratic twist families when there are no unexpected isogenies.